Medical Leave and Return Policy

 - Demonstrates an inability to engage in a medically recommended level of treatment while maintaining participation in daily activities at MIT.

 The decision to mandate a Medical Leave will be made jointly by the Vice President and Dean for Student Life and the Vice Chancellor.
-They will consider information and recommendations provided by medical professionals, MIT staff/administrators, and the student.
+They will consider information and recommendations provided by medical professionals, MIT staff/administrators, and the student using an individualized approach free of generalizations and stereotypes.
 They will provide the decision to mandate a Medical Leave to the student in writing.
 The decision will explain the rationale supporting the decision, the details of the leave, and any conditions the student is expected to satisfy prior to requesting to return.

 A student who disagrees with the Institute’s decision to mandate a Medical Leave may submit an appeal, or review request, to the Chancellor, but the leave decision will remain in effect while the appeal is pending.
 The Chancellor must receive the appeal within seven working days of the decision to mandate leave, unless the Chancellor agrees to accept a late review request due to exceptional circumstances.
 The student must make the request in writing and include detailed information describing the rationale for the request to overturn or modify the leave decision.
 The Chancellor may meet with the student if deemed appropriate, review all pertinent materials associated with the leave decision, and consult with others who may have useful information.
 The Chancellor may affirm, overturn, or modify the leave decision within ten working days from the date of receipt of the request, although this period may be extended due to staff availability or unusual circumstances.
 The Chancellor’s decision will be communicated to the student in writing and shall be final.

 MIT fully expects that all students on Medical Leave who wish to return, including those on mandated leave, will do so.
 The student must submit documentation to return by June 15 for the Fall Semester or November 15 for the Spring Semester.